Mary Electa Allen: Involvement with the Deerfield Arts and Crafts movement

 The Arts and Crafts movement began in England in the wake of industrialization in the 19th century through the efforts of A. W. N. Pugin (architect and designer), John Ruskin (theorist and art critic), William Morris (textile designer, writer, and social activist), and their fellow associates.
 Their ideas eventually influenced the American arts and crafts community with the movement taking roots in different cities and towns.
 In June 1987, a Society of Arts and Crafts was formed in Boston.
 This was followed by the formation of other societies in Chicago, Minneapolis, New York City, Deerfield, among others.
 While both the Allen sisters were actively involved with the Deerfield Arts and Crafts movement, Mary played a critical role in its development and progress in their small rural town.
 They both photographed the happenings related to the movement, including people working at their arts and crafts, and cataloging the pieces their townspeople produced.

 Mary abandoned photography for some time to co-found with three other people the Deerfield Society of Blue and White Needlework, an organization dedicated to producing embroidered textiles.
 In 1896, she designed the organization's trademark seal, the letter 'D' placed over a flax wheel, which was embroidered on all the items put up for sale.

 She was also involved with the Society of Deerfield Industries, working as its treasurer between 1901 and 1919, and serving as a member of the executive committee until 1923.
 Mary actively promoted the Deerfield Arts and Crafts movement by writing articles about it or illustrating articles written by others using the pictures captured by both sisters.

 In September 1892, an article written by Mary was published in the New England Magazine.
 The article titled 'Old Deerfield' was pivotal in placing the rural historic town on the tourist map.
 The flow of tourists and the rising popularity of the Misses Allen helped them sell their photo prints and provided an opportunity to other residents to sell their craft.

 Post-work years and death

 Mary continued working throughout the 1920s; however, Frances began to lose her vision over the decade.
 They lived in their house and carried on working with the local community of artists and craftspeople until their demise.
-Frances Stebbins Allen died on February 14, 1941, and Mary Electa Allen passed away four days after her sister's death on February 18, 1941.
+Frances Stebbins Allen died on February 14, 1941, and Mary Electa Allen died four days after her sister's death on February 18, 1941.